scollovati/awesome-lti/README.md

 Any contribution (`Issues` or `Pull requests`) is welcome!

 # License
-This work is licesed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 See `LICENSE` file for more details.

 [![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](LICENSE)